The Perfectionist's Guide to

 Rambles," film-related essays by acclaimed horror novelist Ramsey

-reviews we publish.
+reviews published.
 Who else can boast of receiving mail from the likes

-of Vincent Price, Christopher Lee, Joe Dante, Gordon Hessler, Jeff
+of Vincent Price, Christopher Lee, Joe Dante, Quentin Tarantino, Gordon Hessler, Jeff

 Since the founding of the Rondo Hatton Classic Horror Film Awards in